trevortknguyen/converse/README.md

 # Converse
 Right now, it's a simple webapp that has a websockets chat!

-Note: Deploying to Heroku has the limitation of being able only use one port.
-Until I figure out how to make WebSockets and Scotty use the same WAI/Warp server to have only one port listener, the websockets thing doesn't work.
-I'm still putting this here because it's useful.

 The build situation isn't fully reproducible anywhere, but I'll document how I build on my Ubuntu system.
 A huge disclaimer is this is for hobbyists who want a build experience with a little bit of reproducibility, but lack the resources and/or interest to have remote builds integrated into CI systems.